-Your teaching philosophy will have a substantial impact on the direction of the curriculum you develop and is therefore of prime importance to a district or school.
+Your teaching philosophy will substantially impact the direction of the curriculum you develop and is of prime importance to a district or school.

 Unlike your education philosophy statement, your view towards curriculum development should be less personal.
 A 600-700 word summary of your teaching philosophy may be submitted with your resume and cover letter.

-5. Highlight your approach to teaching and methods you use.
+5. Highlight your approach to teaching and the methods you use.